Qentora/quoptuna/README.md

 ## :warning: License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Apache 2.0 License.
+See the LICENSE file for details [here](https://github.com/Qentora/quoptuna?tab=Apache-2.0-1-ov-file).

 ## :gem: Acknowledgments

 This project was generated using the [wolt-python-package-cookiecutter](https://github.com/woltapp/wolt-python-package-cookiecutter) template.

+This project includes code from the [qml-benchmarks project by XanaduAI](https://github.com/XanaduAI/qml-benchmarks).
+Licensed under the Apache License, Version 2.0.

 ---